Skip to main content

 Metabolic Health and Hormonal Cross-Talk

-The relationship between and is bidirectional.
+The relationship between metabolic health and hormonal balance is bidirectional.
 Poor metabolic health, often characterized by persistent high blood sugar or insulin resistance, directly impacts hormone production, transport, and receptor sensitivity.
 Conversely, hormonal imbalances can predispose an individual to metabolic dysfunction.
 This reciprocal influence means that addressing one without considering the other often yields incomplete or temporary results.

 For instance, chronic insulin resistance, a common metabolic challenge, can lead to elevated insulin levels.
 This hyperinsulinemia can directly influence the production of sex hormone-binding globulin (SHBG), a protein that binds to sex hormones like testosterone and estrogen, making them inactive.
 When SHBG levels are altered, the availability of free, biologically active hormones changes, potentially leading to symptoms of hormonal deficiency or excess, even if total hormone levels appear within range.